Joseph Elanga: Return to Malmö and retirement

 In early 2010, Elanga announced that he would be training with his old team Malmö FF for a week, a few weeks later he signed a new contract with Malmö and returned to the club after four years.
 For the 2010 season Elanga had very limited playtime as he was only the second choice for the left back position behind Ricardinho, however he did get the chance to play for a couple of games in the beginning of the season when Ricardinho was injured and a few other games.
 In the end he played enough games to win his second Allsvenskan title with the club.

 Elanga's contract was not renewed and he moved to his family in Borås to find a new club to play for.
 On 9 January 2012, he announced his decision to end his playing career to focus on studying for a UEFA Pro Licence and become a coach.

 International career

-Elanga represented Cameroon national team at the 1998 FIFA World Cup, but did not play as Cameroon was eliminated after the group stage.
+Elanga represented the Cameroon national team at the 1998 FIFA World Cup, but did not play as Cameroon was eliminated after the group stage.
 He won a total of 17 caps for his country.

 Personal life

-Joseph Elanga is the father of Swedish international Anthony Elanga who plays for Newcastle United.
+Joseph Elanga is the father of Swedish football player Anthony Elanga who plays for Newcastle United.